Knowledge Base

 Translating widgets is very easy.
 Navigate to Appearance > Widgets and notice the language drop down that appears in each widget.

-From the drop down select in which language this particular widget will appear in and save it.
-Now create a new widget of the same type, add he same content but translated and select the proper language for it in the drop down.
+From the drop down, select which language this particular widget will appear in and save it..
+Now create a new widget of the same type, add the same content but translated and select the proper language for it in the drop down.
 That’s it, now each widget will only appear on its set language.

 Translate static strings